Watch your receivables turnover ratio to keep your business healthy

 What is a receivables turnover ratio?

-The receivables turnover ratio is a measure of how effective your business is at extending credit and collecting debt from your customers.
+The accounts receivable turnover ratio is a measure of how effective your business is at extending credit and collecting debt from your customers.
 It’s a cycle that starts when your customer purchases your product, and ends when your customer finally pays you.
 Everything that happens in-between is part of the collection process.

 Your turnover ratio depends on your industry, and the types of clients you have.
-If you deal with large corporate clients or are a government contractor, then expect your turnover to be a lot slower (as corporations and the government are notorious for putting a lot of red tape into their payment processes).
+If you deal with large corporate clients or are a government contractor, then expect your accounts receivable turnover rate to be a lot slower (as corporations and the government are notorious for putting a lot of red tape into their payment processes).
 If you work in an industry where customers use you on a regular basis or you are considered a "critical vendor," then you should be getting payment a lot faster (since they wouldn't risk upsetting you).
 For more information about receivables turnover ratios, contact CFO Services Group.

 Why do I need to track my receivables turnover ratio?